openzenta/privacy-browser-analyzer/README.md

 # Enhanced Privacy Browser Analyzer

 A comprehensive tool for analyzing browser privacy settings, detecting tracking mechanisms, and providing actionable recommendations to enhance your online privacy and security.
+No installation neccessary.

 ## 🔒 Features